alttch/bma-info/eva4/sdk/abi.rst

 C-style ABI
 ***********

-An alternative to a native SDK is writing EVA ICS services using ABI.
+An alternative to use a native SDK is writing EVA ICS services using ABI.

 .. note::